-- A suitably configured Location Platform is installed on the server. - The logging server has sufficient disk space to store log messages.
+- A suitably configured Location Platform is installed on the server - The logging server has sufficient disk space to store log messages

-To determine the required disk space for logging, use the spreadsheet in the Documentation folder of the DIMENSION4 distribution zip.
+To determine the required disk space for logging, use the spreadsheet LoggingDiskRequirements.xlsx.
 The spreadsheet allows you to calculate the required disk space based on the number of tags, tag update rate, and other parameters.
-If you require further assistance, contact Ubisense Support.